Harbir1707/HarbirBookStore/HarbirBookStore/README.txt

 Starting time: 1455
 Date: 2023-11-06

-For the next part, firstly i build the application in order to confirm there is no error Make changes in the appsetting.json(modify the database name) and then add the migration i selected the wrong the migration and now changed to the correct default project and run it- its working... paste the migration file's name here- 20231106201049_AddDefaultIdentityMigration.cs Review the file of the SQL and then updated the database after completing the migration checked the error and run it
+For the next part, firstly i built the application in order to confirm there is no error Made changes in the appsetting.json(modify the database name) and then added the migration i selected the wrong the migration and now changed to the correct default project and run it- its working... paste the migration file's name here- 20231106201049_AddDefaultIdentityMigration.cs Review the file of the SQL and then updated the database after completing the migration checked the error and run it
 IT IS WORKING...!

-Add the Category.cs file to the Models project and modify the Category.cs file
+Added the Category.cs file to the Models project and modify the Category.cs file
-Then add the migration and made the changes in the dbcontext file Delete the AddCategoryToDb to fix the error and after that updated the database
+Then added the migration and made the changes in the dbcontext file Deleted the AddCategoryToDb to fix the error and after that updated the database Added a new folder from name- Repository and then added the IRepository folder inside it Added a new item called IRepository.cs and modified it